nortikin/sverchok/docs/nodes/generator/box_mk2.rst

 **Match List Local**: Define how list with different lengths should be matched.
 Refers to the matching inside groups (level 2)

+**Output NumPy**: Get NumPy arrays in stead of regular lists (makes the node faster).
+Available for Vertices, Edges and Pols

 Outputs
 -------